-Show your congregants the impact of their consistent giving.
+Could you show your congregants the impact of their consistent giving?
+The effect of their consistent giving.
 Does your church or place of worship have a bulletin, newsletter, or e-blast?
 When was the last time you shared photos on social media about a community project your congregation is involved in?

-Lean into your storytelling skills to encourage generosity.
+You can just lean into your storytelling skills to encourage generosity.
 Share updates about the projects to which they’ve donated.
 Highlight your organization’s progress towards goals.
-Show the real impact your faith-based donors are having in the world.
+Show the tangible impact your faith-based donors are having in the world.

-#4: Adapt to the changing needs in the community
+#4: Adapt to the changing needs of the community

 Faith givers surveyed (97%) expect their congregations to serve and uplift their communities.

-Do you want them to truly connect to your mission and grow in their generosity?
+Do you want them to connect to your mission and grow in their generosity truly?
 Find out what your congregants’ or surrounding community’s unmet needs are.
 Ask them for input and ideas on how your church or place of worship can work with them to create positive change.

 #5: Embrace your role as the spiritual, fundraising, and community leader